rosflight/rosflight_docs/docs/developer-guide/rosplane/controller-software-architecture.md

 The next step is to define a new class that inherits from class you are changing.
 Override the functions of interest.
 Next if the inherited class is not at the bottom of the inheritance chain, you will have to modify (duplicate but only change the inheritance, this is to not break default behavior) the controller classes further down the chain to inherit from your class rather than the original.
-This is to avoid an multiple inheritance problem (inheritance diamond).
+This is to avoid a multiple inheritance problem (inheritance diamond).

 <!-- TODO: add screenshots of where to make changes. -->